saddamarbaa/amazon-clone-app-react-typescript/README.md

 Project is now complete in React js  so my next step I would love to convert to React + TypeScript + Next.js

-The project is: in progress I'm working on it in my free time

 # Inspiration